analytic-himanshi/IPL-EDA-Project/README.md

 - Certain venues show clear patterns favouring batting or bowling team.
 - Team proformence varies significantly across seasons and conditions.

+# # 📈 Visualizations
+Key graphs and charts were created using Matplotlib and Seaborn to understand patterns in data.

 ## 📈 Analysis Performed
 - Data Cleaning and Preprocessing
 - Handling missing values